ADR UK enables vital research in response to Covid-19 crisis

 ADR Wales staff are managing all data acquisition, governance and data warehousing for Covid-19 related data being provisioned to governments, NHS and other data research projects across the UK.
 This includes a wide array of newly acquired data flowing into SAIL, as well as massively increasing the frequency of some other data flows, often to daily feeds.
 Speedy responses, collaborations and solutions brought on by the One Wales team, has allowed for faster data analysis, acquisition, technical and governances processes to be completed with minimal delay before analysis takes place in SAIL.

 ADR Wales’ advancements in data linkage have also meant that the SAIL Databank can facilitate a secure, anonymised data pipeline to deliver information from a new Covid-19 symptom tracking app into the NHS across both England and Wales.

-Three new Covid-19 datasets have just been made available in the ONS Secure Research Service (SRS).
+Several new Covid-19 datasets are now available in the ONS Secure Research Service (SRS).
 These include: